adielBm/math/math/Linear Algebra/Matrices.md

 ## Similarity

-Similarity is an *equivalence relation* on the space of square matrices.
+Similarity is an [[Binary Relation#Equivalence relation|equivalence relation]] on the space of square matrices.

 $A$ and $B$ are square matrices